 My plan is to continue buying on the way down and on the way up to get neutral equities and build a larger dividend income portfolio.
 I presume dividend payouts will be cut to preserve capital, but will eventually come back.
 It’s been a painful process so far, but I’m going to keep going like I always do.

-Update August 20, 2020: The S&P 500 rebounded all the way back to an all-time high and the NASDAQ is up over 25% for the year.
+Update Jan 5, 2021: The S&P 500 and NASDAQ rebounded quickly, closing the year up 16% and 43%, respectively.
 With so much equity profits, I’m now very focused on searching for lagging real estate deals now.
 I’m also happy to stack cash.